starkfell/100DaysOfIaC/articles/day.101deploy.aks.from.cloud.shell.afap.md

 # Generating a Random Number to give our AKS Cluster a unique name.
 (At least good enough for this demo)
 RAND=$(shuf -i 1-9999 -n 1)

-# Creating the Auzre Resource Group for the AKS Service.
+# Creating the Azure Resource Group for the AKS Service.
 az group create \
 --name "aks-iam-${RAND}" \
 --location "westeurope"